The JobScout Story

 JobScout's mission is challenging: the platform's goal is to teach people how to use the Internet by using the Internet.

-JobScout's founding team, Christina Gagnier, Carter Fort and Stephanie Margossian often comment that using an online platform to teach offline learners was either the "best or worst idea we have ever had."
+JobScout's founding team, Christina Gagnier and Stephanie Margossian often comment that using an online platform to teach offline learners was either the "best or worst idea we have ever had."
 Yet, the platform uses another non-traditional approach: it works through local entities, such as libraries and workforce development organizations, training staff to be the offline entry point and support network for new Internet users.

 JobScout teaches the essential Internet skills needed to find a job in today's online marketplace.
 At first glance, this may seem elementary.
-There is a focus in the online education space on continuing education and opening up the university, giving users access to college courses or advanced computer skills, like coding.
-As JobScout CEO Christina Gagnier puts it, "Our users need to master what a URL is before they can even think about the possibility of coding in HTML."
+There is a focus in the online education space on continuing education and making university, giving users access to college courses or advanced computer skills, like coding.
+As JobScout CEO Christina Gagnier puts it, "Our users need to master understanding what a URL is before they can even think about the possibility of coding in HTML."

-Without an understanding of where to access or how to log online, for many out of work Americans, a lack of Internet access often makes finding any kind of employment unusually difficult.
-Teaching digital literacy skills is vital to our growing economy and the decline of unemployment numbers.
-JobScout's Chief Operating Officer Stephanie Margossian sums up the role of JobScout in our economic recovery and future best: "This is not about fitting people into our old economy.
+Without an understanding of where to access the Internet or how to go online, many unemployed Americans have an unusually difficult time finding work and getting back on their feet.
+Investing in digital literacy efforts that engage users and change their lives in meaningful ways is vital to growing our economy and addressing our unemployment rate.
+JobScout's Chief Operating Officer Stephanie Margossian sums up the mission of JobScout in regards to our economic recovery and our nation’s future best: "This is not about fitting people into our old economy.
 It's about preparing them for our new one."